Description

 Affected Systems

 The vulnerability is present in the Linux kernel’s EDAC/versalnet driver.
 It affected all kernel releases that included the vendor’s versalnet driver before the patch was applied.
-The specific affected Linux kernel version ranges are not listed in the advisory; administrators should consider any kernel version preceding the commit that introduced stack‑based name allocation.
+Administrators should consider any kernel version preceding the commit that introduced stack‑based name allocation as potentially vulnerable.

 Risk and Exploitability

 The exploit requires local interaction with the kernel to trigger device creation and removal.
 Because it does not offer remote code execution or privilege escalation, it is considered a low‑to‑moderate risk.
-The CVSS score is not published and the EPSS score is unavailable, but the issue is not listed in CISA’s KEV catalog, suggesting limited current exploitation.
-Nonetheless, a memory leak can degrade system stability over time, so remediation through a kernel update is prudent.
+The EPSS score is < 1%, it is not listed in CISA’s KEV catalog, and the CVSS score is 5.5.
+Based on the description, it is inferred that a memory leak can degrade system stability over time, potentially leading to service interruptions, so remediation through a kernel update is prudent.

 Remediation